clemsonexcel/Fintech-Treasury-Analytics/README.md

 - **Time-Series Aggregation:** Developed foundational queries to group loan counts by issue_year, providing the historical context needed for cash flow forecasting.

+#### Question 1: Geographic Risk (Where is our money?)
+- Task: Ingested state_region CSV and joined it with the loans table.
+- Result: Created a unified table that maps every dollar issued to a specific geographic region, allowing the Treasury to prevent "Over-reliance" on one area.

+#### Question 2: Loan Purpose (Why are they borrowing?)
+- Task: Extracted nested purpose data from the application_record Struct and deduplicated the entries.
+- Result: Standardized the "Loan Purpose" categories to enable accurate reporting on which borrowing reasons (e.g., inventory, expansion) are most common.

+#### Question 3: Growth & Cash Flow (How much are we lending?)
+- Task: Aggregated loan data to create the loan_count_by_year table.
+- Result: Provided the baseline trend of loan volume over time, a critical metric for monitoring the company’s "Outward" cash flow.

 _SQL Snippets_

 - The "Impact" Query: Annual Funding Velocity.
 This query goes beyond the basic count to show the actual capital (Cash Flow) moving out of the business.
+- Annual funding volume
+-
 ```SQL
 SELECT
     EXTRACT(YEAR FROM issue_date) AS funding_year,